ropensci/roweb3/content/blog/2025-09-29-news-september-2025/index.md

 ### Calls for contributions

-Thanks to [an idea](https://github.com/ropensci-review-tools/pkgcheck/issues/142) from Egor Kotov, the pkgcheck package now contains a stand-alone function to use during package development, to quickly check whether your function names are unique: Refer to our [help wanted page](/help-wanted/) -- before opening a PR, we recommend asking in the issue whether help is still needed.
+Refer to our [help wanted page](/help-wanted/) -- before opening a PR, we recommend asking in the issue whether help is still needed.

 ## Package development corner